Skip to main content

 The following courses must be completed previously: MATH 252, MATH 365, MATH 369.

-Description: This is an introductory course in the geometric topology and differential geometry of surfaces.
-The topics covered will be selected from curvature, Theorema Egregium, Gauss‑Bonnet theorem, Euler characteristic, cohomology, homotopy groups, the applications of ideas and techniques from geometry and topology in knot or graph theory and map colourings.
-Notes: Students who have received credit for MATH 380 may not take this course for credit.
+In this course, students learn about differential geometry and the geometric topology of surfaces.
+The topics covered are selected from orientation, geodesics, curvature, Theorema Egregium, Gauss‑Bonnet theorem, Euler characteristic, classification of surfaces, cohomology, homotopy groups, applications of ideas and techniques from geometry and topology in knot or graph theory and map colourings.

 Notes: